-The new year 2020 will witness more challenges to the Citizenship-by-Investment industry (CIP), yet the industry will keep on growing.
-“The EU officials would love to bring us down, yet they won’t succeed” - that’s the unanimous expert opinion voiced by an industry insider from Astons Immigration UK.
+The new year 2020 will witness more challenges to the Citizenship-by-Investment industry, yet it will keep on growing.
+“The EU officials would love to bring us down, yet they won’t succeed” – that’s the unanimous expert opinion voiced by an industry insider from Astons Immigration UK.

 Each year brings along thousands of passports and residence permits.
 About one hundred countries offer Residency-by-Investment (RIP) visas to wealthy investors.
 About a dozen countries offer CIP, including the Caribbean states, Vanuatu and some EU countries.
 Costs of obtaining another residency or nationality may differ from $150,000 in the island of Vanuatu up to £2 million for a Tier 1 British visa.